wp-plugins/wp-rss-retriever/readme.txt

 	<li><strong>cache</strong> - How long you want the feed to cache the results in seconds <em>(Default is 43200, (12 hours))</em></li>
 </ul>

+**PLEASE NOTE: Using thumbnails can cause longer load times depending on the feed you are fetching from, use with caution.

-Note: If you would like to see more features for the plugin, let me know.
+If you would like to see more features for the plugin, please let me know.

 == Installation ==